Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Summary and Conclusion

-This work combines deep wide-field imaging with careful cluster member selection and galaxy profile fitting, along with corrections for incompleteness and contamination, to improve constraints on the Coma cluster GLF.
+This work combines deep wide-field imaging with careful cluster member candidate selection and galaxy profile fitting, along with corrections for incompleteness and contamination, to improve constraints on the Coma cluster GLF.
 With the resulting GLF we hope to provide a new reference measurement for future observational and theoretical studies of galaxy clusters.
 The high precision of our approach is also reflected in the small uncertainties of the binned GLF data points across the full luminosity range.
-The faint-end slope is steeper than predicted by simulations of massive galaxy clusters, such as the Cluster-EAGLE simulation \citep{Negri2022} with $\alpha=-1.32\pm0.01$ for massive galaxy clusters or the Coma cluster counterpart in the SLOW simulation \citep{Seidelinprep} with $\alpha=-1.37\pm0.04$.
-A steep faint-end slope as $\alpha_2=-1.539^{+0.024}_{-0.024}$ is more in line with a cold dark matter model than with warm dark matter models, which predict shallower faint-end slopes than cold dark matter models.
-However, comparing our results to those of most other studies is not straightforward due to the differences in the probed regions and the filters used.
-Hence, drawing direct conclusions about the nature of dark matter is not yet possible.
-Also, not only the faint-end slope $\alpha_2$ should be considered, but also the normalization $\log_{10}(\Phi^{*}_2)$ to consider the total amount of dwarf galaxies and not just the increase of galaxy number densities with fainter magnitudes.
-Disentangling the effects of baryonic physics -- and their implementation in simulations -- from those of dark matter models will remain a central challenge for future studies.
-Despite these challenges, we attempted to provide a robust benchmark for future simulations to probe baryonic feedback and the nature of dark matter.
+The remaining observational uncertainties are dominated primarily by the limited number of available reference fields, which affects the precision with which background contamination can be statistically corrected.
+Our measured faint-end slope, $\alpha=-1.444^{+0.015}_{-0.015}$, is steeper than that predicted for massive galaxy clusters by the Cluster-EAGLE simulation \citep{Negri2022}, which finds $\alpha=-1.32\pm0.01$.
+However, as the differences in the construction of our GLF and this literature-based GLF form the EAGLE simulation do not allow a fair comparison, we constructed the comparison with the Coma cluster counterpart in the SLOW simulation \citep{Seidelinprep} specifically to match the observational conditions and analysis choices of our study as closely as possible.
+This provides a directly matched comparison between the simulated and observed GLFs.
+The SLOW faint-end slope, $\alpha=-1.369^{+0.052}_{-0.050}$, is slightly shallower than our best-fitting value.
+Nevertheless, the two measurements are consistent within less than $2\sigma$.
+Moreover, the SLOW GLF agrees well with the observed GLF over the overlapping magnitude range, apart from the few brightest galaxies, indicating that the agreement is not limited to the fitted faint-end slope alone.\\ We note, however, that our observations reach a significantly deeper faint-end limit of $M=-11.3\,g'\,\mathrm{mag}$ compared to the simulation of $M=-15.5\,g'\,\mathrm{mag}$.
+The comparison, therefore, does not test the simulated GLF down to the full depth reached by the observations.
+Since SLOW is based on a cold dark matter model, this close agreement over the accessible magnitude range indicates that a CDM-based simulation can reproduce both the shape and the overall galaxy abundance of the observed Coma GLF under closely matched conditions.
+The steep observed faint-end slope is therefore consistent with a CDM framework.\\ Nevertheless, the GLF alone does not allow firm conclusions about the nature of dark matter, as the predicted dwarf-galaxy population also depends on baryonic physics and its implementation in simulations.
+Moreover, the full GLF should be considered rather than the faint-end slope $\alpha$ alone, since its shape and normalization together determine the distribution and total abundance of dwarf galaxies.
+Future studies should therefore compare observations with simulations based on different dark matter models under closely matched conditions.
+Ideally, future simulations should also reach substantially fainter magnitudes, where differences between the GLFs predicted by different dark matter models may become detectable.\\ Despite these limitations, we attempted to provide a robust observational benchmark for future simulations to probe baryonic feedback and possible signatures of different dark matter scenarios in galaxy clusters.